• Skip to primary navigation

 Instructions

-• In a bowl, place the brown sugar, onion powder, garlic powder, salt, Lemon Pepper, Paprika, and ground mustard mix until combined.
+• Make the homemade sweet & tangy dry rub.
+In a bowl, add the brown sugar, onion powder, garlic powder, salt, lemon pepper, paprika, and ground mustard, then mix until combined.

-• Unpack the bone in ribeye cowboy cut and place it on a tray.
+• Unpack the bone in ribeye steak and place it on a tray.
+Trim any excess fat.

-• After 4 hours or longer, prepare the BBQ for indirect cooking at 250 degrees F.
+• After 4 hours or longer, prepare the BBQ for indirect cooking or a smoker at 250℉.

-• Bring the cowboy cut steak out to the BBQ and insert a remote meat thermometer.
+• Bring the bone in ribeye steak out to the BBQ and insert a remote thermometer sensor.

 Rest

-• Set up the BBQ for direct cooking.
-I find that the resting gives the BBQ plenty of time to get up to 450 degrees F. The fire box should have a good even layer of burning coal across it.
+• Set up the BBQ for direct cooking, 450℉.
+The fire box should have a good, even layer of burning natural charcoal across it.

 Sear

-• Sharing the cowboy cut: I cut the bone off with a good bit of meat still on it and divided the rest for my 2 daughters to have.
+• Sharing the ribeye: I cut the bone off with a good bit of meat still on it, dino rib, and divided the rest for my 2 daughters to enjoy.

 Notes